p0n1/epub_to_audiobook/README.md

   --remove_endnotes     This will remove endnote numbers from the end or
                         middle of sentences.
 This is useful for academic books.

-  --voice_name VOICE_NAME
-                        Voice name for the text-to-speech service.
-You can use zh-CN-YunyeNeural for Chinese ebooks.
   --break_duration BREAK_DURATION
                         Break duration in milliseconds for the different paragraphs or sections (default: 1250).
 Valid values